Dark Chocolate Stout Torte (Flourless)

 - 1/4 tsp salt

 - Preheat the oven to 350° F with a rack in the middle position.
-Butter an 8-inch springform or round cake pan.
-Line the base of the pan with a piece of parchment, and butter that as well.
+Using the reserved butter wrappers, grease an 8-inch springform or round cake tin.
+Line the base of the tin with a piece of parchment, and butter that as well.